caleb349/Map-Masters-C-Project/README.md

   ● A right-justified value.
   ● A left-justified units (output manipulators not needed here, just place one space before the units name to separate it from the second column).Define constants for the column widths.
 Format all real numbers to one decimal place.

-2) [8 points] You've been hired by Minnie Minions to write a C++ console application that determines the lowest and highest of three real numbers.
+2) C++ console application that determines the lowest and highest of three real numbers.
 Prompt the user for the numbers.
 Use functions:fmin(<value-1>, <value-2>) to get the smallest of <value-1> and <value-2>Andfmax(<value-1>, <value-2>) to get the largest of <value-1> and <value-2>The result of either function may be stored in a variable and then that variable may be used in the next call of either function.
 Use formatted output manipulators (setw, left/right) to print the following five rows:
   ● Value 1
   ● Value 2
   ● Value 3